 We regularly highlight the outstanding quality improvement (QI) work of many general practices in our region.
 To close off what has been another huge year for the sector, we want to show you how we support this work.

 But, first, let’s pay tribute to the collective QI efforts of practices across Melbourne’s centre, north and west.
 It’s now official: you are raising the bar for primary care.

 Latest PIP QI data report shows continued improvement

 Last year, the Australian Institute of Health and Welfare (AIHW) published its Practice Incentives Program Quality Improvement Measures: National report on the first year of data 2020-21.
 The report brought together de-identified data collated by primary health networks (PHNs) from more than 5,700 Australian general practices.
 The data described 10 measures that empower our understanding of population health.

-At the time, while practices had made significant improvements in many areas, our region ranked quite low down compared to the national average.
+At the time, while practices had made significant improvements in many areas, our region ranked lower than the national average.
 This was understandable given the size and diversity of the catchment, the population health challenges we face, and the fact that the area was the hardest hit by COVID-19 during the first two years of the pandemic.